If Congress again forms govt in Rajasthan, schemes will be further strengthened: Ashok Gehlot | Politics

 Gehlot also accused Union Minister Gajendra Singh Shekhawat of being involved in the alleged Sanjivani Credit Cooperative Society scam.

-Shekhawat is trying to mislead the public, while the Special Operation Group (SOG) probe has accused him under the same sections as the other arrested accused.
+Shekhawat is trying to mislead the public, while the Special Operation Group (SOG) probe has accused him under the same sections as the other arrested accused, the chief minister said.

+Gehlot demanded Enforcement Directorate action in the case. ''Shekhawat, his father, his wife and his brothers-in-law... accused in this,'' Gehlot said. ''Several people are lodged in jail.
+The prime minister should get the allegations probed against him (Shekhawat),'' the Congress leader said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)